Return to University Health's Homepage.

 Heart Disease Prevention & Risk Factors

-Many risk factors contribute to your chance of developing heart disease.
+Some risk factors contribute to your chance of heart disease.
 While some of these cannot be prevented, such as aging and family history, some are manageable.

 Risk Factors for Heart Disease